nadeemali001/ResumeAI-Helper/README.md

 - Consistent environment across platforms
 - Easy deployment to cloud platforms

-### Cloud Platforms
+### Other Cloud Platforms
-The app can be deployed to various cloud platforms:
+The app can also be deployed to:
-- **Streamlit Cloud**: Direct deployment from GitHub
 - **Heroku**: Using Docker deployment
 - **Google Cloud Run**: Container-based deployment
 - **AWS ECS**: Container orchestration